Ready to say goodbye to student loan debt for good? Learn More

 If You Want To Erase Private Student Loan Debt, You'll Probably Need To Hire a Lawyer Though

 The process of discharging private student loans debt is the same: file bankruptcy, file an adversary proceeding, and prove undue hardship under the Brunner test.
 But the adversarial proceeding looks different for private student loan borrowers.
-It's much more difficult because it falls outside of the Department of Justice's new guidance.
+It's much more difficult because it falls outside of the Department of Justice's most recent guidance.
 With private student loans, the adversary proceeding is run like a trial, which means to be successful, you'll probably want to hire a bankruptcy lawyer.

 Sometimes Bankruptcy May Do More Harm Than Good (Depending on Your Financial Situation)